spacehuhn/PacketMonitor32/README.md

 If you want to remove the card and keep the board running, hold the button for 2 seconds again until the "SD" disappears from the display.

-Every start of the board will create a new .pcap file.
+Every start of the board will create a new .pcap file in the root folder of the SD.
 You can open these files with [Wireshark](https://www.wireshark.org/).

 **Note:**
 Sometimes the device can get into a restart loop, because it crashes everytime when it's trying to write to the SD card.
 If that happens, make sure the card works and try to format it again.